-- □ □ 21.1.
-Every sterile compounded drug preparation is given and labeled with a BUD in compliance with 1735.2 and does not exceed the shortest expiration date or BUD of any ingredient in the sterile compounded drug preparation, nor the chemical stability of any one ingredient in the sterile compounded drug preparation, nor the chemical stability of the combination of all ingredients in the sterile compounded drug preparation, nor the standards for sterility testing found in Chapter 797 of the United States Pharmacopeia would justify an extended BUD, conforms to the following limitations: - Image: 21.2.
+21.1.
+Every sterile compounded drug preparation is given and labeled with a BUD in compliance with CCR 1735.2 and does not exceed the shortest expiration date or BUD of any ingredient in the sterile compounded drug preparation, nor the chemical stability of any one ingredient in the sterile compounded drug preparation, nor the chemical stability of the combination of all ingredients in the sterile compounded drug preparation, and, in the absence of passing a sterility test in accordance with standards for sterility testing found in the current version of Chapter 797 of the United States Pharmacopeia-National Formulary would justify an extended BUD, conforms to the following limitations:

+21.2.
 The BUD states storage and exposure periods cannot exceed 48 hours at controlled room temperature, 14 days at controlled cold temperature, and 45 days in solid frozen state, where the sterile compounded drug preparation is compounded solely with aseptic manipulations and all of the following apply: (CCR 1751.8[a])

 - 21.2.1.
-The preparation is compounded entirely within an ISO Class 5 PEC located in an ISO Class 7 cleanroom with an ante-area or compounded entirely within a CAI which meets the requirements in 1751.4(f)(1)-(3), using only sterile ingredients, products, components, and devices; and - 21.2.2.
+The preparation is compounded entirely within an ISO Class 5 PEC located in an ISO Class 7 cleanroom with an ante-area or compounded entirely within a CAI which meets the requirements in CCR 1751.4(f)(1)-(3), using only sterile ingredients, products, components, and devices; and - 21.2.2.
 The compounding process involves transferring, measuring, and mixing manipulations using not more than three commercially manufactured packages of sterile preparations and not more than two entries into any one sterile container or package of sterile preparations or administration containers/devices to prepare the drug preparation; and - 21.2.3.
 Compounding manipulations are limited to aseptically opening ampules, penetrating disinfected stoppers on vials with sterile needles and syringes or spiked transfer devices, and transferring sterile liquids in sterile syringes to sterile administration devices, package containers of other sterile preparations, and containers for storage dispensing.